 These assumptions all turned out to be wrong.
 What I spent on motorcycling far exceeded any savings from higher gas mileage.
 I didn't sell enough books to cover the costs.
 And learning to ride was much, much more difficult than I expected.
 But it was also much more fulfilling.
 In life, I've always wanted to be where I'm not.
 And I'm rushing to get there.

 In the few years since I began riding, I've fallen passionately in love with it.
 The average American motorcyclist rides 1800 miles per year.
 I did 16,000 my first year, 18,000 the second, and over 20,000 in the third.
-I often dream of squiggly lines on a map.
+I've continued to average 15,000 to 16,000 miles per year even when I began writing a weekly column that eats up much of my Sundays.
+At night I often dream of squiggly lines on a map.
 Seriously.

 My current motorcycle is a 2010 BMW R1200R.
 In BMW jargon, this bike is a "hexhead" (named because the engine cylinder covers are hexagonal).
 So these are the "Hexhead Diaries."
 I'll update them regularly with stories and pictures.
 Stay tuned!